Turkish hurdler Yanit handed doping suspension

 ISTANBUL Double European 100m hurdles champion Nevin Yanit has been handed a two-year suspension for drugs violations by the Turkish Athletics Federation (TAF), the authority announced on Wednesday.

-The decision comes just three weeks after the federation banned 31 athletes for doping offences and with a September 7 International Olympic Committee (IOC) vote looming on whether Istanbul, Madrid or Tokyo will host the 2020 Olympics.
+The decision comes just three weeks after the federation banned 31 athletes for doping offences and less than a fortnight ahead of a September 7 International Olympic Committee (IOC) vote on whether Istanbul, Madrid or Tokyo will host the 2020 Olympics.

 In May, the International Association of Athletics Federations (IAAF) said Yanit faced a ban following "multiple positive findings in both in-competition and out-of-competition tests".